Shradhesh71/Shradhesh71/README.md

 - Open Source Projects

 ## 🌱 Currently Learning
-I'm in the process of mastering advanced backend modules, diving deep into topics such as [WebRTC, Redis].
+I'm currently mastering advanced backend modules, delving into topics like [WebRTC, Redis], and blockchain development.

 ## 💞️ Collaboration
 I'm actively seeking opportunities to collaborate on exciting projects, especially interested in participating in the Google Summer of Code (GSOC).